raspberrypilearning/sleep-tracker/en/step_2.md

 --- /task ---

-You can use the LEDs on the micro:bit to display how many movements there have been.
+You can use the LEDs on the micro:bit to display how many sleep movements there have been.

 --- task ---